superduper-io/superduper/docs/hr/content/use_cases/items/transfer_learning.md

 )
 ```

-Now that we've created and added the model which computes features for the `"text"`, we can train a
+## Train Downstream Model
-downstream model using Scikit-Learn:
+Now that we've created and added the model that computes features for the `"text"`, we can train a downstream model using Scikit-Learn.

 ```python